top of page

 Several jazz icons played the Conn 6M alto, often pairing it with era-appropriate mouthpieces:

-Charlie Parker ("Bird") — Frequently used a Conn 6M during key periods of his career.
+Charlie Parker ("Bird") — Frequently used a Conn 6M and used a Brilhart mouthpiece, often with a 5 facing.during key periods of his career.
 He played various mouthpieces, including Brilhart Tonalin Streamline (often seen in photos as an ivory-colored piece), Brilhart Ebolin, and occasionally metal Otto Links or Selmers.

 Other notable Conn 6M players include Lou Donaldson and Charles McPherson (specific mouthpiece details are less documented, but they aligned with vintage large-chamber jazz setups like Links or Brilharts).